The Ravensworth Story...

 This deep desire for justice led us to foster a greater diversity in our congregation over the years: providing facilities for two separate Korean churches, and helping to reach across the racial divide all too present in Baptist life by partnering with an African American congregation in the District of Columbia.
 From the beginning, we were committed to affirming the full partnership of women in ministry and have benefited in countless ways from the leadership of lay women, deacons, and as members of the pastoral staff.

-In 2006, we followed God a little further along the road, voting to join the Association of Welcoming and Affirming Baptists, thereby officially acknowledging and accepting the gay community already in our midst.
-Now, we have joined the ongoing struggle for the dignity and rights of gay and lesbian persons in our community.
+In 2006, we followed God a little further along the road, voting to join the Association of Welcoming and Affirming Baptists, thereby officially acknowledging and accepting the LGBTQIA+ community already in our midst.
+Now, we have joined the ongoing struggle for the dignity and rights of people in our community.

-Over the years, God has continually remade our congregation into the inclusive, open church that he desires, and this has only fueled our desire to go beyond our doors and engage with the wider world: the more we get our house in order, the more we want to go outside.
+Over the years, God has continually remade our congregation into an inclusive, open church, and this has only fueled our desire to go beyond our doors and engage with the wider world: the more we get our house in order, the more we want to go outside.
 We participate in missions and social ministries in our local area, all over the country, and throughout the world.
 We enthusiastically support the Annandale Christian Community for Action (ACCA), Habitat for Humanity, Rebuilding Together, and, in recent years, the Shepherd’s Center of Annandale/Springfield.

 Looking back on our history, it seems that God has called us to multi-task: in addition to these local efforts, we have worked to combat hunger, make peace, and ensure religious liberty for all people around the world.
 We have formed lasting relationships with people, congregations, and organizations in as far-flung places as Bethlehem, Cuba, South Sudan, Mississippi, and Malawi.
 Each year, we participate in Bread for the World’s Offering of Letters, walk in the Church World Service CROP Walk, and collect offerings for a wide variety of missions endeavors.
 In the wake of Hurricane Katrina, we sent mission teams to Biloxi, Mississippi to assist Habitat for Humanity.